fourjuaneight/landing/src/posts/images-in-gatsby.md

 draft: false
 ---

-A solid image loading stragety can easily make or break your site.
-Here's a guide on how to work with images in Gatsby.
-It covers how to leverage [Sharp](https://github.com/lovell/sharp) and the `gatsby-image` component for easy to use responsive images.
+A solid image loading strategy can easily make or break your site.
+Here's a guide on how to leverage [Sharp](https://github.com/lovell/sharp) and the `gatsby-image` component to deploy optimized and responsive images with Gatsby.